anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/index.md

 # Data structures

-This section describes resource machine data structures
+This section describes the resource machine data structures